Investing in Multi-family Real Estate

 When it comes to residential real estate, there are two main types of properties that one can invest in single-family (including duplex, four-plex, etc.) and multifamily.
 Both single family and multi-family are popular ways to invest in real estate by owning a collection of rental properties.

-What Are The Benefits of Investing in Multifamily Homes?
+Benefits of Investing in Multifamily Property

 Generally speaking, there are fewer regulatory and zoning hurdles when building a portfolio of small homes, when compared with multi-family.
 However, the additional effort for multi-family can definitely pay off as there are numerous advantages to capitalizing and investing in larger, multi-family residential communities.
 Some of them are:

 In most cases, the cost of acquiring an apartment complex will be higher than the cost of purchasing a single-family home as an investment.
 Consequently, it might appear that securing a loan for a single-family property would be easier and more relaxed on the underwriting, but the truth is the opposite.
 A multi-family property is more likely to be accepted by a bank for a loan than a single property, because it takes a bank underwriter the same amount of time to perform their due diligence on a larger, multi-family loan as it does for a single-family purchase.
 Additionally, the multi-family real estate asset is expected to generate a larger cash flow every month, in which to serve the debt.
 This makes it a less risky investment for lending institutions.